Tag Archives: construction law

 Johnson and Bell as seen in the Chicago Tribune.

 Stephen P. Ellenbecker concentrates his practice in the areas of product liability, construction, and general civil litigation.
-Among other areas, he was a trial attorney on cases involving the food industry and welding industry.
-He works on litigation as both local and national counsel and coordinates scheduling, discovery and trial work with national and local counsels, Continue Reading »
+He also handles cases involving the food industry and welding industry.
+He has utilized bacterial genomic sequencing to defend foodborne outbreak litigation, and uses human genome sequencing to establish alternative causation and dispel notions of genetic susceptibility.
+In Continue Reading »

 Defense attorneys and their clients received a boost in construction accident cases involving personal injury thanks to a recent Illinois Supreme Court ruling.
 The decision restricts construction negligence and premises liability theories of recovery in Illinois.
 Johnson & Bell Shareholder, Katie E. Gorrie, provides an overview of the decision and its potential impact.